 For non-residential Sites, ERCOT will perform an analysis to determine whether a Site has shown evidence of responding to real-time prices over a time period beginning on January 1, 2023.
-Sites that reduced load on more than 25% of the high price days (i.e., days when prices were more than $200 for 4 or more consecutive intervals) and with an average load reduction greater than 5% on those days are deemed to be price responsive and are ineligible to participate in a Capacity Source.
+Sites that reduced load on more than 25% of the high price days (i.e., days when prices were more than $500 for 4 or more consecutive intervals) and with an average load reduction greater than 5% on those days are deemed to be price responsive and are ineligible to participate in a Capacity Source.

-For non-residential Sites, ERCOT will perform an analysis to determine whether a Site has reduced Load on actual 4- Coincident Peak (4-CP) days and/or on other summer days for which ERCOT has determined that significant levels of Load reduction to avoid 4-CP charges has occurred during 2023.
-Sites that reduced load on more than 25% of those days and with an average load reduction greater than 5% on those days are deemed to be 4-CP responders and are ineligible to participate in a Capacity Source.

 A Site in a Capacity Source is not allowed to carry any Ancillary Service Responsibility as an NCLR for any day for which it is contracted to participate as a Capacity Source.

 Any Site whose Load is associated with a Dynamically Scheduled Resource (DSR) may not be offered as part of a Capacity Source.
 ERCOT may reject any offer that includes such a Site.
 Following an executed Contract for Capacity, if ERCOT determines that any participating Site is associated with a DSR, the awarded capacity associated with that Site will be treated as removed from the Capacity Source on the date the determination was made.
 A Capacity Source’s obligation during a deployment event or test will not change as a result of any such Site removal.